bufferapp/diggdigg/readme.txt

 == Changelog ==

-= Digg Digg v4.6 - //2012 =
+= Digg Digg v5.0 - 2012-01- =
 * Welcome to Digg Digg by Buffer!
-* Fixed an outstanding issue with
+* Plugin now starts with a default set of buttons enabled in the floating bar
+* Buffer button enabled for all existing users
+* Pinterest and Flattr buttons added